 Q. Which app is best for exam preparation?

 The best app depends on the type of exam.
-If you want to efficiently create cards from textbook PDFs, choose Memly.
-If you want to leverage existing shared decks for medical or language exams, choose Anki.
-If you want to study for exams as a team, choose Quizlet.
+To turn textbook PDFs into cards quickly, choose Memly.
+To reuse existing shared decks for medical or language exams, choose Anki.
+To study for an exam as a team, choose Quizlet.

 Q. Which is best for children?

-For elementary and middle school students, Quizlet is the most approachable thanks to its rich game elements.
-For high school students and above preparing for serious exams, Memly is recommended for its ability to streamline card creation with AI.
+For elementary and middle school students, Quizlet is the most approachable thanks to its game elements.
+For high school students and above preparing for serious exams, Memly streamlines card creation with AI.
 Anki's complexity makes it better suited for tech-savvy high school students and college learners.

 Q. Is it okay to use multiple apps at once?